AI Workshop: learn to build apps with AI →

 ncu -u

-this will upgrade all the version hints in the package.json file, to dependencies and devDependencies, so npm can install the new major version.
+This updates the version ranges in package.json (dependencies and devDependencies) so npm can install the new major versions.

 You are now ready to run the update: